Fenrir: Physics-Enhanced Regression for Initial Value Problems

 where $\xi_\theta(t_N)=\mu_\theta(t_N)$, $\Lambda_\theta(t_N) = \Sigma_\theta(t_N)$,

-and $(G,P)$ are given by \eqref{eq:backwards_parameters}.
+and $(G,P)$ are given by \eqref{eq:backwards_parameters}. \end{proposition} For completeness, a detailed derivation of proposition \ref{prop:gauss_markov_pn_post} is given in Appendix \ref{app:pnlin}.
 Note that $\widehat{\gamma}_N$ is represented as a Gauss--Markov process running backwards in time.
 It represents a probabilistic approximation to the solution of the IVP and its derivatives, in terms of a conditional distribution given numerical data \eqref{eq:pn_data} and the parameter $\theta$.